memodb-io/memobase/readme.md

 📈 **SOTA**

-check out performance on [public benchmark](./docs/experiments/locomo-benchmark) against mem0, langmem, zep...
+Check out performance on [public benchmark](./docs/experiments/locomo-benchmark) against mem0, langmem, zep...

 📅 **Time-aware Memory**

 Memobase has more than user profiles, it also records [user event](https://docs.memobase.io/features/event/event).
-User event is essiential to answer time-related question, see how we can [improve temporal memory much better](./docs/experiments/locomo-benchmark/README.md#Result) than other memory solutions.
+User event is essential to answer time-related question, see how we can [improve temporal memory much better](./docs/experiments/locomo-benchmark/README.md#Result) than other memory solutions.

-**🖼️ Contorllable Memory**
+**🖼️ Controllable Memory**

 Among all types of memory, only some may enhance your product experience.
 Memobase offers a flexible configuration for you to [design the profile](https://docs.memobase.io/features/profile/profile).